aliencaocao/TIL-2024/vlm/multistage/README.md

 ## TODO
-1. Train YOLOv9c with 1600 resolution (now is 640 but infer at 1600 still helps)
-2. Train YOLOv9c with noise augmentations
-3. Manual impl slicing inference (batched) for YOLO to detect small objects, tried yolo-patched-inference and it sucks
+1. Manual impl slicing inference (batched) for YOLO to detect small objects, tried yolo-patched-inference and it sucks
-4. Try speed diff of pipeline VS openclip
+2. Try speed diff of pipeline VS openclip
-5. Eval YOLOv9c with augment=true on inference
-6. Try google/siglip-large-patch16-256 on val
-7. Try google/siglip-large-patch16-384 on val